Burserk84/devora-pm-tool/README.md

 ---
-# Devora - Full-Stack Project Management Tool
+# AuraSync - Full-Stack Project Management Tool

-Devora is a complete, full-stack project management application inspired by tools like Trello and Asana.
+AuraSync is a complete, full-stack project management application inspired by tools like Trello and Asana.
 It allows users to manage projects, organize tasks in an interactive Kanban board, and collaborate with team members in real-time.
 This project was built from scratch to demonstrate a wide range of modern web development skills.
 ---

 ## Features